gitter-badger/jsdev.org/website/00-index.md

 <br/>

 ### If you can recommend interesting video courses for me, please do it.
-Or if you will watch video courses and agree to share results, please write email:
+Or if you will watch video courses and agree to share results, please write on email:

-email:
 ![Marley](http://img.fotografii.org/a3333333mail.gif "Marley")